Max1991/bootstrap-breadcrumb/README.md

 Yes, download example folder.
 I have tested it only with IIS (including IIS Express).

-4) Can I see it life in action?
+4) Can I see it live in action?

 Not yet.